sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 I have to write a lot of glue code in both Dart and a respective platform language.

 ● performance: <TechnicalTerm val="Platform Channels"/> overhead
-Not only is there an overhead, but [background thread support is not available except for iOS and Android](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading).
+Not only is there an **overhead**, but **[background thread support](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading)** is not available except for iOS and Android.
 Then, If I want to use <UniqueTerm val="native C APIs"/>  on macOS/Windows/Linux with background thread, I would struggle to improve my performance.

 ---